top of page

 Luke James Adamson (he/him)

 I'm a theoretical linguist working on topics in syntax, morphology, and their interfaces.
-Since 2023, I've been in a tenure-track research position at Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS) as part of their Syntax and Lexicon group.
+As of 2023, I'm a tenure-track researcher at Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS) as part of their Syntax and Lexicon group.
 I also currently serve as one of the editors of Linguistic Inquiry Squibs & Discussion.
-My C.V. can be found here (up to date as of November 18th, 2024).
+My C.V. can be found here (up to date as of February 21st, 2025).

 I received my PhD from the University of Pennsylvania in 2019.
 From 2020 to 2022, I was a Postdoctoral Fellow at Harvard University, where I was supervised by Jonathan Bobaljik.
 My postdoctoral research, funded by the National Science Foundation, focused on the morphosyntax of grammatical gender.
 The academic year before I started at ZAS, I served as Lecturer in Syntax at Rutgers University.